Personal knowledge management

-Personal knowledge management (PKM) is a process of collecting information that a person uses to gather, classify, store, search, retrieve and share knowledge in their daily activities (Grundspenkis 2007) and the way in which these processes support work activities (Wright 2005).
-It is a response to the idea that knowledge workers need to be responsible for their own growth and learning (Smedley 2009).
-It is a bottom-up approach to knowledge management (KM) (Pollard 2008).
+Personal knowledge management (PKM) is a process of collecting information that a person uses to gather, classify, store, search, retrieve and share knowledge in their daily activities and the way in which these processes support work activities.
+It is a response to the idea that knowledge workers need to be responsible for their own growth and learning.
+It is a bottom-up approach to knowledge management (KM).

 History and background

-Although as early as 1998 Davenport wrote on the importance to worker productivity of understanding individual knowledge processes (cited in Zhang 2009), the term personal knowledge management appears to be relatively new.
-Its origin can be traced in a working paper by Frand & Hixon (1999).
+Although as early as 1998 Davenport wrote on the importance to worker productivity of understanding individual knowledge processes, the term personal knowledge management appears to be relatively new.
+Its origin can be traced in a 1999 working paper by Frand & Hixon.

-PKM integrates personal information management (PIM), focused on individual skills, with knowledge management (KM) in addition to input from a variety of disciplines such as cognitive psychology, management and philosophy (Pauleen 2009).
+PKM integrates personal information management (PIM), focused on individual skills, with knowledge management (KM) in addition to input from a variety of disciplines such as cognitive psychology, management and philosophy.
 From an organizational perspective, understanding of the field has developed in light of expanding knowledge about human cognitive capabilities and the permeability of organizational boundaries.
-From a metacognitive perspective, it compares various modalities within human cognition as to their competence and efficacy (Sheridan 2008).
-It is an under researched area (Pauleen 2009).
-More recently, research has been conducted to help understand "the potential role of Web 2.0 technologies for harnessing and managing personal knowledge" (Razmerita, Kirchner & Sudzina 2009).
-The Great Resignation has expanded the category of knowledge workers and is predicted to increase demand for personal knowledge management in the future (Serenko 2023).
+From a metacognitive perspective, it compares various modalities within human cognition as to their competence and efficacy.
+It is an under researched area.
+More recently, research has been conducted to help understand "the potential role of Web 2.0 technologies for harnessing and managing personal knowledge".
+The Great Resignation has expanded the category of knowledge workers and is predicted to increase demand for personal knowledge management in the future.

+Frand and Hixson’s foundational 1998 paper helped popularize the concept by posing the core questions “Who?
+What?
+Why?
+When?
+Where?
+How?” of personal knowledge management.

 Models

-Dorsey (2001) identified information retrieval, assessment and evaluation, organization, analysis, presentation, security, and collaboration as essential to PKM (cited in Zhang 2009).
+Information retrieval, assessment and evaluation, organization, analysis, presentation, security, and collaboration are essential to PKM.

 Wright's model involves four interrelated domains: analytical, information, social, and learning.
 The analytical domain involves competencies such as interpretation, envisioning, application, creation, and contextualization.
 The information dimension comprises the sourcing, assessment, organization, aggregation, and communication of information.
 The social dimension involves finding and collaborating with people, the development of both close networks and extended networks, and dialogue.
 The learning dimension entails expanding pattern recognition and sensemaking capabilities, reflection, development of new knowledge, improvement of skills, and extension to others.
-This model stresses the importance of both bonding and bridging networks (Wright 2007).
+This model stresses the importance of both bonding and bridging networks.